20+ Best Blogging Tools For Bloggers Who Want To Be Successful

 That is until I found Canva.
 I love Canva because they have templates you can use to create beautiful Pinterest pins every time.
 I like this design tool so much that I also use it for my Instagram, Facebook, and Twitter images and any other visual content I have to create.

 I LOVE this tool.
 As much as I enjoy writing, I have never been great with grammar.
-Grammarly keeps me in check.
+Grammarly keeps me in check in real time as I write.

-It’s a Google Chrome extension that checks your spelling and grammar, and gives tips and ideas on how to make your reading more understandable.
+It’s a Google Chrome extension that checks your spelling and grammar and gives tips and ideas on making your reading more understandable.
 Think of having a grammar teacher look over your writing as you go.

 It notes your article in WordPress, and once you’re done writing, you can go back for all the reviews and make minor revisions here and there.
 It is an excellent alternative to having an editor review every single post you do.